top of page

 What We Do

 Hope Christian Academy is a school for students with learning differences.
-Our students have the potential to succeed, but are challenged academically.
-Conventional school settings do not meet the needs of every student.
-HCA offers small group instruction - remediation in reading, writing, and arithmetic skills.
-Our curriculum is custom designed to meet the needs of each individual student, acknowledging his/her strengths, yet addressing their weaknesses.
+Our students have the potential to succeed but are challenged academically.
+HCA offers small group instruction - remediation in reading writing, and arithmetic skills.
+Our curriculum is custom designed to meet the needs of each individual student, acknowledging their strengths, yet addressing their weaknesses.

-HOPE is founded on the principle that God has a design and purpose for every child.
-Our teachers strive to prepare these students for a productive and rewarding life.
+Hope is founded on the principle that God has a design and purpose for every child.
+Our teachers strive to prepare students for a productive and rewarding life.
+We are located at Grace Christian School in West Columbia.

 Our Strategy

-Our Director meets with the parent(s) to hear the story of their child with learning differences.
-We hear about his/her strengths, weaknesses, and frustrations.
-We invite the parents to observe direct instruction going on in our classes.
-The parents may talk to the teachers and the students.
-The prospective student is welcomed to visit HOPE and “sit-in” for a morning or afternoon.
+We meet with parents to hear the story of their child with learning differences.
+We ask them to share their student’s strengths, weaknesses, and frustrations.
+Parents are invited to observe direct instruction in our classes and talk to our teachers and students.
+The prospective student is encouraged to visit Hope and “sit in” for a morning or afternoon.

-After the student enrolls in HOPE, assessments are administered in the areas of word decoding skills, reading comprehension skills, and basic math abilities.
-In addition, the student is interviewed to see what areas in school he/she desires to improve, as well as his/her plans for the future.
-This is done in a relaxed and stress-free atmosphere.
+After the student enrolls in Hope, we administer assessments in the areas of word decoding skills, reading comprehension skills, and basic math abilities.
+Furthermore, the student is invited to participate in an informal interview, where they can share their plans for the future and the areas in school he/she desires to improve.

-HCA’s teachers (along with the parents) design an Individual Educational Plan (IEP).
+HCA’s teachers, along with the parents, design an Individual Educational Plan (IEP).
 Reading instruction is broken down into decoding (“word attack”) skills and comprehension.
-Lessons in Writing skills are two-fold: English Grammar and Composition.
-Math instruction is determined by the age levels of the student: young students are taught basic math skills; older students are instructed in many different practical types of math, from Consumer Math and Budgeting to Algebra and Geometry.
+Lessons in writing skills are two-fold: English grammar and composition.
+Math instruction is determined by the age levels of the student.
+Young students are taught basic math skills, and older students are instructed in occupational math.

-A key to our students' successes is our small class sizes.
-Throughout the day our ratio of students to teacher is 2 or 3 to 1.
+Our small class size allows our teachers to ensure each student comprehends the material.
 Our methods are comprised of direct instruction, immediate feedback, modeling (or demonstrating) thought processes, and reteaching.
-When applicable we use multi-sensory approaches, such as 3- dimensional objects, role playing, art projects, and computer technology.
+When applicable we use multi-sensory approaches, such as 3-dimensional objects, role playing, art projects, and computer technology.

 bottom of page